keystonejs/keystone/examples/extend-graphql-schema/README.md

 We add a custom type to our schema using `type Statisics` in the `typeDefs`, and defining `resolvers.Statisics`.

+Note that we're not doing any actual fetching inside `Query.stats`, we're doing all the fetching inside the fields of `Statistics` because inside of `Query.stats` we don't know what fields the user has requested.
+By fetching the data inside the individual field resolvers, we'll only fetch the data when the user has actually requested it.

 ```typescript
   extendGraphqlSchema: graphQLSchemaExtension({
     typeDefs: `